Tom-stack3/ZEUS/zeus.md

  - Internal and external invocations or are inlined
 ---

-# An abstract language modeling Solidity
+# An Abstract Language modeling Solidity

 $$
 \begin{array}{l}